webpro/reveal-md/README.md

 reveal-md slides.md --print slides.pdf
 ```

-Alternatively, append `?print-pdf` to the url from the command-line or in the browser (make sure to remove the `#/` or
+The PDF is generated using Puppeteer.
+Alternatively, append `?print-pdf` to the url from the command-line or in the
-`#/1` hash).
-Then print the slides using the browser's (not the native) print dialog.
+browser (make sure to remove the `#/` or `#/1` hash).
+Then print the slides using the browser's (not the native) print
+dialog.
 This seems to work in Chrome.

+In case of an error, please try the following:

+- Analyze debug output, e.g. `DEBUG=reveal-md reveal-md slides.md --print`
+- See `reveal-md help` for Puppeteer arguments (`puppeteer-launch-args` and `puppeteer-chromium-executable`)

 ### Static Website